Last Updated: 21 December, 2022

 - They don’t require a facilitator, since the user flow is mostly accounted for, so you can watch a user navigate the app on their own to see if they struggle at all

-- This allows you to catch usability issues not discernable in the low-fi mockups
+- This allows you to catch usability issues not discernible in the lo-fi mockups

 - High-fi mockups are relatively difficult and time-consuming to make